crsl4/phylogenetics-class/lecture-notes/lecture2-chapter-notes.md

 6. reconciling single gene trees and the species phylogeny.

 #### 3. Inferring Orthologs
+- Homology is similarity due to shared ancestry between a pair of structures or genes in different taxa.)
-- Homology: the criteria for homology prediction is pairwise sequence similarity estimated using BLAST
+- The criteria for homology prediction is pairwise sequence similarity estimated using BLAST
 - Orthology prediction often relies on
     - homology inference (i.e. similarity searches),
     - pairwise species comparisons or species-overlap concepts,